-His hyperrealism and charcoal formalism combination are far from accidental.
+His hyper-realism and charcoal formalism combination are far from accidental.
 The people Corpus draws are tightly wound for positive forward motion, bursting with their own determination.
 Many of his subjects entered the United States illegally and are DACA recipients (Deferred Action for Childhood Arrivals).
-By paying a bi-annual fee of $495 that allows them to work here legally, Corpus sees them embodying the idea of deserving individuals.
+By paying a bi-annual fee of $495 that allows them to work here legally, Corpus sees his subjects embodying the idea of deserving individuals.
 Powerful in their beauty, the drawings persuade us to step a little closer.

 Corpus owns the unmistakable beauty of his drawing technique, seeing it as evoking a pleasurable emotional response.
 When seen and felt, beauty is a way to capture the viewer’s interest, which then can give way to more important ideas.
 The faces look directly at us with a determined will to succeed.
 The absence of names or titles accentuates the anonymity of the subjects to our larger society.
 Random flecks of charcoal on the faces and looser, tangled markings along the necks and into the long hair in drawings such as “Drawing 4,” suggests a metaphorical emergence from the Rio Grande and the thick brush along its banks.
 We are shown every crease, shadow and flash of sunlight that falls upon these faces.

 Born in this country shortly after his parents crossed the Rio Grande, Corpus also feels the dual nature experienced by many people in deep South Texas.
 The majority of people living along the Rio Grande are descendants of Mexico, but not Mexican nationals, and Corpus sees them in his works as people in between, or people of the river.

 Many DACA recipients were brought to the United States when they were very young and only know America as their home.